43 years of Vacational Studies English Summer Schools for children and teenagers in the UK

-Scanning these documents which describe our English Language Summer Courses over the last 40 summers, many of which I have not seen for decades, has been a walk down Memory Lane for me.
+Scanning these documents which describe our English Language Summer Courses over the last 43 summers, most of which I had not seen for decades until I unearthed them from my voluminous archives, has been a walk down Memory Lane for me.
 Vacational Studies has become a huge international family with thousands of children spanning three generations.

-What strikes me is how much Vacational Studies has developed over the years, but how almost all the photos could appear in the latest brochure and seem as fresh as they were on the day they were taken.
-How well I remember getting a bucket of water thrown over Stefan for the 1982 brochure and taking Otto to the highest point on a fire escape to get the sky shot for the 1978 brochure.
+What strikes me is how much Vacational Studies has developed over the years, but how almost all the photos could appear on the 2016 web site and seem as fresh as they were on the day they were taken.
+How well I remember lying flat on my back and staring up at the volleyball net for the 1981 cover photo, getting a bucket of water thrown over Stefan for the 1982 brochure and taking Otto to the highest point on a fire escape to get the sky shot for the 1978 brochure.

 The fun, the laughter, the sheer joie be vivre of the youngsters who have been to our Summer Camps is the same whatever the year.
-But what social and technological changes have occurred in this time.
+But what incredible social and technological changes have occurred in this time.
 Those were the days before the computer and mobile phone: the days before fax even, when telex was as hi-tech as it got.
 Quotes, even in the 1998 brochure, refer to ‘letter-writing’ as the way to keep in touch.
 Skype and Facebook have changed everything.
-Now Google is king and I have rewritten everything to ensure that the spiders find their target and push vacstuds.com up to page one.
+Now Google rules the world and I have rewritten everything in the hope that the spiders find their target and push vacstuds.com up to page one.

 The Course is basically what it always has been.
-I am adding to the brochure front covers below.
-Click on them or the text to read the whole thing.
-Remember – the photos in the brochure are those of the year before…
+Student lists from 1973 onwards are being added from time to time to the Vacational Studies Facebook page.
+The staff are mentioned in the ‘news’ part of the brochure.
+Click on the icon or the list below the pictures to read the whole brochure.
+Remember – the photos in the brochure are those from the year before…